ipfs/ipfs-blog/src/_blog/2023-04-mutli-gateway-browser-client.md

 ## What?

-Most IPFS clients talk to one particular node's http gateway.
+Most IPFS clients talk to one particular node's HTTP gateway.
 [Multi-Gateway Clients](https://github.com/ipfs/specs/blob/e2e80a8d8de96f4ab931b0622100a644b13709f1/integrations/MULTI_GATEWAY_CLIENT.md) split your requests to multiple gateways.

 Here we're talking about [IPFS-Chromium](https://github.com/little-bear-labs/ipfs-chromium), which is an experimental racing multi-gateway client, which means the same request might get sent to multiple gateways, and the first one to get the result verified wins.
 And it's built into a custom-patched build of Chromium.